 Where Does Hyperpigmentation Come From?

 When dark spots show up, your skin has gone into overdrive in producing melanin, a type of pigment created by cells called melanocytes.
-Triggered by stresses such as UV rays or hormonal imbalances, the skin reacts by creating a protective defence and producing additional melanin.
-Eminence Organics Lead Skin Care Trainer Natalie Pergar explains that an enzyme called tyrosinase sets off this process, “signaling the production of melanin in the skin’s melanocytes.”
+Triggered by stresses such as UV rays or hormonal imbalances, the skin reacts by creating a protective defense and producing additional melanin.
+Our Lead Skin Care Trainer, Natalie Pergar explains that an enzyme called tyrosinase sets off this process, “signaling the production of melanin in the skin’s melanocytes.”
 With more melanin being produced, the skin develops spots and uneven skin tone.

 How Does Hydroquinone Work?

 Hydroquinone works by inhibiting the function of tyrosinase and decreasing the number of melanocytes.
 By controlling these cells, it reduces the production of melanin and fades hyperpigmentation and other skin discoloration issues.
 Cosmetic and plastic surgeon Dr. David Shafer tells Byrdie that the effect is temporary and discontinued use and exposure to the sun can lead to "renewed production of pigment and the return of dark spots."

 Although the US Food and Drug Administration (FDA) recognized hydroquinone as safe and effective in 1982, it withdrew the ruling in 2006 because of concerns.